anna.rutkowska-schock@amkl.edu.pl

 work with pianist

-Currently, Anna Rutkowska-Schock holds a professorship at the Karol Lipiński Academy of Music in Wrocław and teaches at the Ryszard Bukowski Secondary School of Music in Wrocław.
-She holds the academic title of professor in Musical Arts.
-In 2017, she was awarded the honorary distinction Meritorious for Polish Culture by the Ministry of Culture and National Heritage.
+Anna Rutkowska-Schock is employed in Wrocław as a professor at the K. Lipiński Academy of Music and Music in Wrocław and as a certified teacher at the Ryszard Bukowski State Secondary Music School in Wrocław.
+In 2017, she was awarded the Medal of Merit for Polish Culture by the Minister of Culture and Art, and in 2025, she received the title of professor in the field of musical art.